tarantool/membership/README.md

 # Membership library for Tarantool based on a gossip protocol

-This library helps build a mesh from multiple tarantool instances.
+This library builds a mesh from multiple tarantool instances.
 The mesh monitors itself, helps members discover everyone else and get notified about their status changes with low latency.

-This library is built upon the ideas from consul, or, more precisely, the [SWIM](http://www.cs.cornell.edu/~asdas/research/dsn02-SWIM.pdf) algorithm.
+It is built upon the ideas from consul, or, more precisely, the [SWIM](http://www.cs.cornell.edu/~asdas/research/dsn02-SWIM.pdf) algorithm.